bitovi/academy/src/javascript/6-prototypes.md

 1. Creates a new object.
 2. Assigns the object's `__proto__` to the constructor function's `prototype`.
-3. Calls the constructor function with the object as `this`.
+3. Calls the `constructorFn` constructor function with the object as `this`.

 Other things to know: